jgraph/www.diagrams.net-source/_posts/2021-09-21-edit-diagrams-with-github-dev.md

 [Github.dev](https://github.dev/github/dev) is useful when you want to have more editing and syntax hightlighting features in your web browser as you step through, test and edit code in a Github repository.

-This lightweight web-based editor runs entirely within your browser's sandbox, similar to the [diagrams.net editor](https://app.diagrams.net), and does not need to clone a repository to work with the files within it, unlike a desktop code editor.
+This lightweight web-based editor runs entirely within your browser's sandbox, similar to the [diagrams.net editor](https://app.diagrams.net), and does not need to explicitly clone a repository to work with the files within it, unlike a desktop code editor.

 See the [Github.dev documentation](https://github.co/codespaces-editor-help) for more details.